How our businesses community can help protect loggerhead sea turtles

 Every year, hundreds of loggerhead sea turtles build nests to lay eggs on our beaches.
 On average, these sea turtles lay 120 eggs in a nest two to eight times during a nesting season.
 The thousands of hatchlings that are born then attempt the trek from the beach to their ocean home.

 Hilton Head Island has always prized our natural resources — water, land, and wildlife.
-Our successful management of loggerhead sea turtle nesting season has led to these majestic creatures nesting in record numbers in recent years.
-In 2023, 353 nests were counted.
+Our successful management of loggerhead sea turtle nesting season has led an overall increase in nest numbers in recent years.
+In 2025, 237 nests were counted.

 Chamber of Commerce members can help future generations of loggerhead sea turtles continue to prosper on our sandy shores by making small adjustments to daily life during nesting season — from May 1 to October 31 — when our beautiful coastal environment plays an especially important role in the conservation of this endangered species.

-Learn More about Turtles on Hilton Head Island Visit our Website
+Learn More about Turtles on Hilton Head Island Visit Sea Turtle Patrol's Website

 Lights Out During Nesting Season